commitd/invest-server/documentation/docs/server.data.md

 We want to support the following:

 * A developer creates a connector which can access data in a database (or other).
-The developer is responsible for the database connection but not for any of the settings
+The developer is responsible for the database connection but not for any of the settings.
 * At runtime (via configuration) a user can configure one or more instances of that connector.
 * Another developer building a service or API can request all the connectors which provide specific data access.

-As we see it, currentky Spring Data allows you to have multiple data sources, but these are distinguished by hard coded `@Qualifier`s (ie controlled at development time by the developer).
+As we see it, currently Spring Data allows you to have multiple data sources, but these are distinguished by hard coded `@Qualifier`s (ie controlled at development time by the developer).

 Note: you can still use pure Spring Data but you will be limited in whatever you code.